Fachbereichsplanung

 Sales Planning

-Sales planning involves developing and implementing a strategy to sell products or services.
-It is a detailed analysis of the sales goals and strategies a company will pursue to generate more sales.
-It may also include a review of sales practices, customer service, and other factors that impact the success of the business.
-Sales planning can also be a tool for entering new markets, developing new products, and retaining existing customers.
-Sales planning perspectives include regions, sales managers, products and product groups, sales branches, and metrics down to the contribution margin at the product level (volumes, prices, discounts, rebates, variable and fixed costs).
+Sales planning involves the development and implementation of a strategy to sell products or services.
+This is considered a detailed analysis of the sales goals and strategies a company will pursue to generate more sales, enter new markets, and retain existing customers.
+Sales planning can also include a review of sales practices, customer service, and other factors that impact the success of the business.

 Production Planning